Poor Things (film)

 Poor Things is a 2023 film (Note: The film has been referenced as a "genre-defying" piece of work, with critics labeling it a sex comedy, black comedy and absurdist comedy, and noting its steampunk-like visual design.
 See the corresponding section of this article for further information regarding the film's genre.) directed by Yorgos Lanthimos and written by Tony McNamara, based on the 1992 novel by Alasdair Gray.
 A co-production between Ireland, the United Kingdom, and the United States, the film stars Emma Stone, Mark Ruffalo, Willem Dafoe, Ramy Youssef, Christopher Abbott, and Jerrod Carmichael.
-It follows Bella Baxter, a young woman in Victorian London who is brought back to life via brain transplant.
+It follows Bella Baxter (Stone), a young woman in Victorian London whose body is reanimated by the brilliant and unorthodox scientist Dr. Godwin Baxter (Dafoe).

 Principal photography took place in Hungary from August to December 2021.
-Poor Things premiered at the 80th Venice International Film Festival on September 1, 2023, and won the Golden Lion there.
-The film received critical acclaim and was released theatrically in the United States on December 8, 2023, and in Ireland and the United Kingdom on January 12, 2024, by Searchlight Pictures.
-It also became a box office success, grossing over $117 million worldwide on a budget of $35 million, becoming Lanthimos' highest-grossing film.
+Poor Things premiered at the 80th Venice International Film Festival on September 1, 2023, where it won the Golden Lion.
+The film received critical acclaim, with praise for Lanthimos’ direction, the screenplay, and performances, particularly Stone and Ruffalo.
+It was released theatrically in the United States on December 8, 2023, and in Ireland and the United Kingdom on January 12, 2024, by Searchlight Pictures.
+It became a box office success, grossing over $117 million worldwide on a budget of $35 million, becoming Lanthimos' highest-grossing film.

 Poor Things was named one of the top ten films of 2023 by the National Board of Review and the American Film Institute, and received various accolades, including four wins at the 96th Academy Awards, two at the 81st Golden Globe Awards, and five at the 77th British Academy Film Awards; Stone won Best Actress at each ceremony.